 What can be found are ready-made sauces for cooking teriyaki dishes.
 What’s more, the sauce for teriyaki dishes is also easy to make at home.
 We will be introducing the way to do it, Japanese-style!

-Recipe for Japanese-style Teriyaki Sauce
+Authentic Japanese-style Teriyaki Sauce Recipe

 ・Soy sauce - Two tablespoons